bakuhatsu/RSCAnet/README.md

 No code implementation was provided by the author of the paper above.

-All code in `training.py` is original code written by me (Sven Nelson).
+All code in `training.py` is original code.

 ## The implementation